 NCUA Governance and Regions

-The NCUA splits the United States and its territories into five regions, each with its own administrative office and local managerial hierarchy operating under the supervision of the three-member board:
+The NCUA splits the U.S. and its territories into five regions, each with its own administrative office and local managerial hierarchy operating under the supervision of the three-member board:

 - Region I. Based in Albany, New York, and supervising credit unions located in the following states: Connecticut, Maine, Massachusetts, Michigan, New Hampshire, New York, Rhode Island, Vermont, and Wisconsin.

 - Region II.
 Based in Alexandria, Virginia, and covering the following states and jurisdictions: Washington, D.C., Delaware, Maryland, New Jersey, Ohio, Pennsylvania, Virginia, and West Virginia.